Owner, Certified Forester

 Sally Hertz Gran

 Sally hails from Nevada, Iowa, and studied anthropology at Truman State University (B.A., 2009).
-She spent a year in Argentina as an exchange student, and studied abroad in Mexico.
+She spent a year in Argentina as an exchange student, and studied abroad in Mexico for a semester.
 Sally grew vegetables as TableTop Farm for five years, and has worked on four Iowa produce and grain farms.
 In addition to working for Prudenterra, Sally grows certified organic corn, soybeans, oats and hay on her family’s farm.
-She is passionate about native habitat restoration, agroforestry, soil health, and a system-based approach for a more resilient agriculture.
-She enjoys hiking, gardening, listening to podcasts, and exploring new places, and serves on the board of directors of the Iowa Farmers Union.
+She is passionate about native habitat restoration and a systems-based approach for a more resilient agriculture.
+She enjoys hiking, camping, listening to books and podcasts, gardening, and exploring new places.

 Crystal came to Prudenterra with over 22 years of bookkeeping experience.
 When she isn’t keeping our numbers in check, she’s out on the Riggins Family Farm teaching her family and the local community about the importance of sustainable farming.
 Crystal lived in Arizona and Colorado before moving back to the family farm in central Iowa, where she lives with her husband Steve and their daughters, along with horses, goats, and a donkey.